TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

   \imageStyle{uart_rom_boot.png,width:80%}
   \image html uart_rom_boot.png "UART output in UART BOOT MODE"

 - Close the UART terminal as shown below.
-This is important, else the UART script in next step wont be able to connect to the UART port.
+This is important, else the UART script in the next step won't be able to connect to the UART port.

   \imageStyle{ccs_uart_close.png,width:80%}
   \image html ccs_uart_close.png "Close UART terminal"